 A set of 26 stress tests to establish whether the newly designed accountability architecture efficiently protects ICANN from the contingencies identified.

-The CCWG has based its deliberations on requests and suggestions that have been provided by the community during a public comment period conducted last year following the NTIA announcement and added its own findings as well as input from independent advisors to establish a list of requirements that need to be met by an improved accountability system in ICANN.
-With this report, the CCWG is seeking additional input and guidance from the community.
+The CCWG-Accountability has based its deliberations on requests and suggestions that have been provided by the community during a public comment period conducted last year following the NTIA announcement and added its own findings as well as input from independent advisors to establish a list of requirements that need to be met by an improved accountability system in ICANN.
+With this report, the CCWG-Accountability is seeking additional input and guidance from the community.

-To date, the CCWG has defined the following requirements:
+To date, the CCWG-Accountability has defined the following requirements:

-The CCWG identified four building blocks that need to be in place and that would form the accountability mechanisms required to improve accountability.
+The CCWG-Accountability identified four building blocks that need to be in place and that would form the accountability mechanisms required to improve accountability.
 These building blocks are :

 Principles that form the Mission and core values of ICANN

-The of Directors
+The Board of Directors

 An empowered community